Adelaide Football Club: Current development squad

+Season summaries

 Rivalries

-Port Adelaide

 Adelaide has a fierce rivalry with fellow South Australian AFL team Port Adelaide.
 Matches between the two teams are known as the Showdown.
 The Showdown rivalry significantly draws upon the bitter, winner take all, competition for the two South Australian licences to join the AFL in the 1980s and early 1990s.
 The Showdown is often considered the best, and most bitter, in the Australian Football League with Malcolm Blight, Australian Football Hall of Fame Legend, stating in 2009 that "there is no doubt it is the greatest rivalry in football".

 Membership base and sponsorship

-In 2006, the club made history becoming the first club in VFL/AFL history to have more than 50,000 members.
+In 2006, the club made history becoming the first club in VFL/AFL history to have more than 50,000 members (with 50,138).
 They broke that record in 2007, signing up 50,146 members after only round one of the season.
-The club failed to continue this record run and subsequently signed 48,720 members in 2008.
+The club failed to continue this record run and subsequently signed 48,720 members in 2008, barely maintaining their pole position, before slipping to 45,515 in 2010; however, the trend reversed and later breached all-time highs in 2014 when they signed 54,249, although five other clubs had surpassed their membership base by this point, with Collingwood leading with nearly 80,000 members by this point.
+Adelaide's membership peaked for the 2019 season with 64,437, and their 2022 membership was 63,009.

 The club has enjoyed a long-standing partnership with Toyota since its inception, leading the club to be known in promotional materials as the "Camry Crows".

-Two-time Grand Slam tennis champion Lleyton Hewitt has been the club's number one ticket holder since December 2002.
-Former federal politician Kate Ellis is the number 1 female ticket holder and Greg Champion, a musician and radio broadcaster, is the Melbourne number 1 ticket holder.
+Two-time Grand Slam tennis champion Lleyton Hewitt was made the club's number-one ticket holder in December 2002.
+International pop singer Guy Sebastian became the number-one ticket holder in April 2024.
+Former federal politician Kate Ellis is the number-one female ticket holder, while Greg Champion, a musician and radio broadcaster, is the Melbourne number-one ticket holder.
 Australian golfer Adam Scott is also an honorary member of the club.